-Trump set to announce new U.S. factory by top Apple supplier
+Apple supplier Foxconn says it will build big Wisconsin factory

-Wisconsin Gov. Scott Walker tweeted Wednesday about a "major jobs announcement" with Trump scheduled for later in the day.
+"One thing we know about this president is how committed he is to reviving American manufacturing and bringing jobs home.
+This right here shows actual results," said Ryan, a Republican who represents Wisconsin.

-Reps for Foxconn did not immediately respond to a request for comment.
-Foxconn previously told CNNMoney "it is not currently possible to confirm the locations for those potential investments or estimate the number of jobs that might be created."
+Trump called Gou "one of the great businessmen anywhere in the world."

-Shortly after Trump's inauguration, Foxconn's CEO Terry Gou began teasing plans to invest more than $7 billion in a plant for producing displays, with the potential to create as many as 50,000 jobs.
+Shortly after President Trump's inauguration, Gou began teasing plans to invest more than $7 billion in a plant for producing displays, with the potential to create as many as 50,000 jobs.

 However, Gou has been talking about shifting some manufacturing to the United States for several years, with little to show for it so far.
 In 2013, for example, Foxconn announced plans to build a $30 million plant in Pennsylvania.
 It has yet to be built.